Robert-Mal/Robert-Mal/README.md

 ## About me

-I'm a web developer with experience in building web and mobile applications.
+I'm a developer with experience in building web and mobile applications.
 I’m passionate about creating user-friendly interfaces, as well as writing clean and efficient code.
 I enjoy learning new technologies and solving challenging problems.
 Check out some of my projects below.

 ## 💻 Tech stack